 As mentioned earlier, the public schools that benefited the most from the FSF reform were not randomly chosen.
-If these public schools were located in areas that had difficulty supporting a private school, the private schools might have closed even in the absence of the reform.37 We address two types of threats to identification.
+If these public schools were located in areas that had difficulty supporting a private school, the private schools might have closed even in the absence of the reform.
+We address two types of threats to identification.

 The first threat is that certain neighborhoods might have had different preexisting trends.
-For instance, if certain neighborhoods were declining in some unobservable way that was correlated with the FSF reform's funding change for that neighborhood's schools, we might attribute the private school closures to the reform when in fact the unobservable trend was the true cause.
+For instance, if certain neighborhoods were declining in some unobservable way that was correlated with the FSF reform's funding change for that neighborhood's schools, we might incorrectly attribute the private school closures to the reform.
 We check for differential preexisting trends by comparing pre-reform outcomes across schools that would be differentially affected by the reform once the reform was actually implemented.
+We find that reform variation does not predict pre-reform private school closures (Table A6).